parsiya/parsiya.net/content/post/2018-07-30-dvta-3/index.markdown

 ## Recon with Procmon
 We can do the same with Sysinternals Procmon.
 We can see the traffic but we can identify the endpoints.
 For the record, Procmon does a lot more than what we are using it for.

 Quit the application, run it again, login as admin and backup the data.
-Then run Procmon and set the following filters similar to what we did in part 1 to identify the FTP endpoint (ZZZ Link to part 1 procmon anchor):
+Then run Procmon and set the following filters similar to what we did in part 1 to identify the FTP endpoint:

 * `Process Name contains dvta`.
 I have set this to `contains` because I have versioned patched executables from part 2.
 * `Operation is TCP Connect`.
 Or you could only enable network activity like part 1 ([DVTA - Part 1 - Setup - Discover the FTP Address]({{< relref "/post/2018-07-15-dvta-1/index.markdown#discover-the-ftp-address" >}} "DVTA - Part 1 - Setup - Discover the FTP Address")).